Last Revised: July 1, 2023.

 Right to equal services and prices prohibits businesses from discriminating against consumers who exercise their CCPA rights.
 Today, our services in this regard are free.

-Should the foregoing CCPA rights become applicable, you, depending on the circumstances, may also have the right to appoint an authorized agent to make requests under the CCPA on your behalf.
+Should the foregoing CCPA/CPRA rights become applicable, you may make a request to us pursuant to them.
+Depending on the circumstances, you may also have the right to appoint an authorized agent to make requests under the CCPA/CPRA on your behalf.
 The right to make an appointment of an authorized agent by you, should it become available, will be conditioned and dependent upon the submission of a letter of authorization appointing an agent and sufficient documentary proof validating such appointment was properly made by you, in forms sufficient to ensure proper application of the law.
+Once we receive your request, we will verify your identity and authorization to make the request, and proceed, as appropriate, with further action.
+Note that your rights are subject to certain exceptions and limitations, and we may retain certain personal data to the extent permitted by applicable law.

-If you should have any questions regarding the CCPA and the foregoing, please contact us at firstname.lastname@example.org or call us at +1 (888) 360-0646 and please type in "Request for California Privacy Information" in the subject line and in the body of your message.
+Should you wish to submit a request to us pursuant to the CCPA/CPRA, or if you should have any questions regarding the CCPA, CPRA, and/or your privacy rights under California law, as well as the foregoing, please contact us at firstname.lastname@example.org or call us at +1 (888) 360-0646 and please type in "CCPA/CPRA Request" in the subject line and in the body of your message.

 - California Shine The Light Provisions